 A lot more.

-Some years back when housing association, Notting Hill Genesis, set up its hot desking scheme, they thought their carefully thought-out and funkily designed new workspace facility, complete with docking stations, VOIP, personal storage lockers and showers, underpinned by a slick booking system, would be enough.
+When, some years ago, housing association, Notting Hill Genesis, set up its hot-desking scheme as a way to reduce its office costs, they thought their cutting-edge workspaces, complete with docking stations, storage lockers and a slick booking system, would be enough.

 They were wrong.

-The housing association’s staff were not initially happy with the new arrangement.
+The housing association’s staff were not happy with the new arrangement.

 The savings are highly tangible: When it introduced its desk booking scheme a few years back, Genesis Notting Hill reduced the number of offices it had by 43%, resulting in year on year accommodation savings of 1M.